Eric-Kaijun/ELEC5305-project-510621162-/README.md

-# dvanced Audio Signal Processing and Recognition
+# Advanced Audio Signal Processing and Recognition

 ## Overview
 This project explores advanced methods for audio signal processing and recognition.
 It builds upon baseline experiments using STFT and MFCC features with an ECOC-SVM classifier and extends the framework with **wavelet transform (CWT)** and **modulation spectrum analysis** to overcome STFT’s time-frequency resolution limitations.